Television in Serbia: Free-to-air terrestrial television

 Digital television transition has been completed in 2015 with MPEG-4 compression standard and DVB-T2 standard for signal transmission.

 National broadcasting

 Serbia has a total of 7 national free-to-air channels, which can be viewed throughout the country.
 These are RTS 1, RTS 2 and RTS 3 from the country’s public network Radio Television of Serbia, as well as private channels Prva, B92, Pink and Happy.
-These free-to-air channels require a subscription, which is paid via the electricity bill.

 Regional and local broadcasting

 There are 28 regional and 74 local television channels.
 Serbia’s northern province, Vojvodina, has a public broadcaster, Radio Television of Vojvodina.
 It airs 2 channels throughout Vojvodina – RTV1 and RTV2.
 Via pay tv services those 2 channels can be viewed throughout Serbia, like many regional broadcasters.
 One of the largest and most watched regional broadcasters is Studio B, which airs across Belgrade's metropolitan area.

 Pay television

 Some 67% of households are provided with pay television services (i.e. 38.7% cable television, 16.9% IPTV, and 10.4% satellite).
 There are 90 pay television operators (cable, IPTV, DTH), largest of which are SBB (mainly cable) with 48% market share, Telekom Srbija (mts TV) with 25%, followed by PoštaNet with 5%, and Ikom and Kopernikus with 4% and 3%, respectively.